-If you've been hanging around the blog for the Law Office of Bryan Fagan, PLLC the past few days then you know that we've been discussing the topic of finances.
-Specifically, how your personal finances can be impacted by your divorce.
-Yesterday we introduced the topic of how to talk to your children about finances and different issues doing so can present to you and your family.
-I would like to continue to discuss that today but at the outset of our blog post I wanted to go over some steps you can take towards being a complete person when it comes to your personal finances.
+If you've been hanging around the blog for the Law Office of Bryan Fagan, PLLC, the past few days, then you know that we've been discussing the topic of finances.
+Specifically, how your divorce can impact your finances; yesterday, we introduced how to talk to your children about finances and different issues that can present to you and your family.
+I want to continue to discuss that today, but at the outset of our blog post, I wanted to go over some steps you can take towards being a complete person regarding your finances.

-Spending your money intentionally.
-So often money burns a hole in our pocket and is gone before we know it.
-This happens because we consider spending money on a product that we don't really need and the next thing we know the money is gone and all we have to show for it is a plastic gizmo that we will forget about in a couple weeks.
-Teach your child not to just spend their money on something that catches their eye simply because they have the money to do so.
-Act intentionally when you are spending money and teach your child to do the same.
+We were spending your money intentionally.
+So often, money burns a hole in our pockets and is gone before we know it.
+This happens because we consider spending money on a product that we don't need, and the next thing we know, the money is gone, and all we have to show for it is a plastic gizmo that we will forget about in a couple of weeks.
+Teach your child not to spend their money on something that catches their eye simply because they have the money to do so.
+Act intentionally when spending money and teach your child to do the same.

-Be up front with your kids when discussing divorce and money
+Be upfront with your kids when discussing divorce and money.

 Questions about divorce and finances?
 Contact the Law Office of Bryan Fagan, PLLC

-To learn more about this subject or any other in the field of family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations with licensed family law attorneys six days a week.
+To learn more about this subject or any other in the field of family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We offer free consultations with licensed family law attorneys six days a week.
 It would be an honor to sit down with you and to discuss how we as a law firm may be able to assist you and your family in this difficult time.